replicatedhq/docs/docs/reference/integration-api/provisioning-api.md

 ### POST /v1/user/modify

-This endpoint is called when an existing user record is being update.
+This endpoint is called to update a user record.
 Your implementation should create the user and return a 204 response when updating a user that did not exist prior to the call.

 #### Request Payload